 - Brush after eating meals or drinking coffee, black tea, or red wine.
 After eating or drinking, if you don’t have access to a toothbrush, rinse your mouth out with water.

 - Floss or clean between your teeth with interdental brushes or water flossers at least once a day.

-- Use an antimicrobial mouthrinse and a tongue scraper.
+- Use an antimicrobial mouthwash and a tongue scraper.

-You only get one set of natural teeth, so it makes sense that you'll experience some discolouration over the course of your life.
-But that also means it's important that you do what you can to practice good oral hygiene.
-Discolouration can be reversed, severe gum disease and tooth loss can not.
+You only get one set of natural teeth to last a lifetime, so it makes sense that you'll experience some discolouration at one point.
+But that also means it's important that you do what you can to practise good oral hygiene.
+Discolouration can be reversed, whereas severe gum problems and tooth loss cannot.
 We wish you the best of oral health on your journey.
-Happy brushing!

 The above information is provided for informational purposes only.
 Colgate does not accept any liability should the above recommendations have an outcome contrary to the intended result.
 Always seek the advice of a qualified doctor or dental professional.
 Do not disregard professional advice or delay seeking it because of something you have read in this article.

 Not all Colgate products contain hydrogen peroxide.
 Optic White Expert is the only product in our toothpaste range that contains hydrogen peroxide.